pve84/cinqconnect/README.md

     * There are 2 ASCII art flag hidden somewhere in the container.
 It's up to you to find them.
 Happy hunting!

 > **The application:**
 > The application running in the container is a simple Java Spring Boot API example which is slightly altered for this course.
-The application is used to verify if images is correct and the container is running.
+The application is used to verify if images is was correctly build and the container is running properly.

 ## Setup your environment
 > Be sure to have Visual Studio Code and the Remote developenment extension installed